top of page

 What makes this game feel different and fun is how it runs several tricks at the same time.
 Instead of waiting around for one trick to finish before starting the next, you are juggling up to three at once.
 It keeps everyone involved every turn because the shape of the game changes so quickly.
 One trick might be almost done while another has just started, so you are always rethinking where to put your cards and what might happen next.

-But we haven't even mentioned the special low cards that can flip everything yet!
-Playing a zero and wiping out the highest card in the trick feels cheeky and clever, and everyone can see it coming but can rarely stop it.
 What really brings it all together is the scoring twist.
 The fact that winning too many tricks can be bad forces you to hold back.
-You cannot just throw your best cards out every time.
-And the historic discovery rule where getting exactly five tricks wipes your penalties and scores points adds another layer.
+You cannot just throw your best cards out every time or try to win every trick.
+Although the historic discovery rule where getting exactly five tricks wipes your penalties and scores points adds another layer if your hand is strong enough and there is a chance to go for that.
+But what if you do, and end with four, and that's the highest number!
+Zero for you.
+It keeps you thinking throughout!
 It becomes a real push and pull, trying to win but not win too much, and timing when to play those powerful cards.
-It feels quick, sharp and just messy enough to be fun.
-How people keep reinvented trick-taking I do not know!
-But they have and they continue to do so, and I am here for it.
+It feels quick, sharp, and just messy enough to be fun.
+How people keep reinventing trick-taking I do not know!
+But they have, and they continue to do so, and I am here for it.

 © 2025 Jim Gamer Hope you enjoy the ride!
 Don't forget, all links and shopping carts are affiliate links and help support the site if you purchase through them if your cookies are enabled.
 Thanks for your support.